 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-Although sodium is essential to life and needed for a number of bodily functions, many people need to avoid consuming high sodium foods for a variety of reasons.
+Although sodium is essential to life and needed for a number of bodily functions, many people are advised to avoid consuming high sodium foods for a variety of reasons.

-For example, people with certain health conditions, such as congestive heart failure (CHF), kidney disease, and high blood pressure, may have to restrict their sodium intake to control symptoms and prevent complications (
+For example, people with certain health conditions, such as congestive heart failure (CHF), kidney disease, and high blood pressure, may have to restrict their sodium intake to manage symptoms and prevent complications (

-Depending on a person’s needs, healthcare providers may prescribe diets that restrict sodium intake to less than 2–3 grams (2,000–3,000 mg) per day (
+Depending on a person’s needs, healthcare professionals may prescribe diets that restrict sodium intake to less than 2–3 grams (2,000–3,000 mg) per day (

 Although this may not sound that restrictive, it can be quite difficult to prepare meals that meet these recommendations.